red-kite-solutions/stalker/docs/docs/concepts/subscriptions.md

     a list.
 - The optional `batch` element is an object containing two other values:
   - `enabled`: `true` or `false`, enabling or disabling the batching of data
-  - `size`: an optional number greater than 0, which represents the maximum size of input arrays when batching
+  - `size`: an optional number greater than 0, which represents the maximum size of input arrays when batching.
+When size is not specified, all the resources are used.
 - The optional `cooldown` element is the time in seconds between two successful calls to the job.
 It is evaluated after the `cronExpression` and ensures that a job is only started for a project if the cooldown period is done.

 #### Cron Subscription Simple Example